elastic/kibana/docs/development/core/public/kibana-plugin-public.mountpoint.md

 ## MountPoint type

-A function that will mount the banner inside the provided element.
+A function that will should mount DOM content inside the provided container element and return a handler to unmount it.

 <b>Signature:</b>